 Teaching about fossils requires a step-by-step approach.
 First, kids must understand how layers of sedimentary rock form.
 Second, they learn about evidence in layers and records left behind.
 Hands-on earth science labs allow them to simulate the process.
 Finally, they’re ready to analyze fossils’ evidence and identify conditions under which specific layers were formed.

-Ms. Sneed Prepares Lesson Plans for Fossil Layers
+Ms. Sneed Prepares for Teaching About Fossils

 Our favorite fourth grade teacher, Ms. Sneed, sat at the side table with her co-teacher, Mr. Frank.
 “Time to plan our geology lesson plans,” she said.